samsuh/2026-journal/README.md

 # 2026-journal

 ## 9/2/26 - Wednesday
-- ISP technician coming at 10am.
+- DONE ~~ISP technician coming at 10am.~~
   - he came and swapped routers. it took like 5 mins. all that cleaning for that haha. worth tho.
 - Finish cleaning apartment; mostly done with major rooms except he mega doom pile ive formed from collecting all the other doom piles.
+  - rip. knowing me, this is as far as it'll get for months.
 - eyedrops: around 1230am/ 10:25am

 ## 9/1/26 - Tuesday